Koh Pich

+Development began in 2006, when OCIC, the developer of Koh Pich, launched the project and transformed the former swamp area into a planned urban district.
+Koh Pich has since developed into a major concentration of residential, commercial, hospitality, and event uses, including high-rise projects, offices, retail spaces, and exhibition and convention facilities.

 History

-Toponymy

-Koh Pich (កោះពេជ្រ, Kaôh Péch /km/) translates as Diamond Island in English.

 First settlements

 Koh Pich was formed due to the buildup of slit from the changing river flows of the Bassac and Mekong river, creating a 800-meter wide island.

-Early developments

 In the early 2000s, the area was a swamp land with a small community of fishing families settled on the island.

 By 2004, the Government of Cambodia gave permission to a local conglomerate, Overseas Cambodian Investment Corporation (OCIC Group), to develop the island into a commercial and residential hub.

-Commercial and residential developments

-Since 2006, Koh Pich hosts high-rise projects, including apartment complexes, residential homes, office buildings, commercial buildings, schools, hospitals, entertainment areas, parks, wedding halls, a theater, and convention halls.

-A neighborhood named "Elysée" has a style inspired by Paris.